rackerlabs/teeth-overlord/README.md

 ## Preparing a Dev Environment

-With Cassandra and Marconi running:
+With Cassandra and Marconi running, run the following from the root of the `teeth-overlord` repository:

 ```bash
 # Create a Dev Environment